yroffin/jbehaviour-tools/jbehaviour-wiki/wiki/md/plugins/system.md

 This step is stored in maven module : jbehaviour-engine (core)

-A standard step object exist, call SystemSteps ... it can be resistered like this in story feature part
+A standard step object exist, called SystemSteps ... it can be resistered like this in story feature part

 	...
 	Register sample with 'org.jbehaviour.plugins.system.SystemSteps' plugin